webplatform/docs/dom/CharacterData/replaceData/index.md

 |Examples=
 }}
 {{Notes_Section
-|Notes=If the sum of the ''offset'' and ''Count'' parameters exceeds the number of characters in the object, then all the characters to the end of the data are replaced.
+|Notes=If the sum of the ''offset'' and ''count'' parameters exceeds the number of characters in the object, then all the characters from the offset to the end of the data are replaced.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification